A variant of a Dwyer-Kan theorem for model categories: Homotopy model structure

+We next prove that the homotopy model structure on $\sS^\cat A$ is Quillen equivalent to the bifibrant-projective model structure (Definition~\ref{bifibrant-def}), when both model structures exist.
+This means we can use the bifibrant-projective model structure as a substitute for the homotopy model structure in contexts where the homotopy model structure is not yet known to exist.
+We conjecture that the homotopy model structure on $\sS^\cat A$ exists even if not all objects of $\cat A$ are cofibrant.
+We expect that localization of class-combinatorial model categories \cite{Chorny-Rosicky-II} can be used to prove this conjecture.

-We now discuss how to remove the condition that all objects of $\cat A$ are cofibrant.
-There is a substitution for the homotopy model structure, that works without this condition, namely the fibrant-projective model structure of \cite[Theorem~3.6]{Duality}.
-The latter exists whenever \cat A is combinatorial.
-We show now that, when both of these model structures exist, that they agree.
+For the sake of comparison, we assume in this section that the homotopy model structure exists.
+We note that the bifibrant-projective model structure exists whenever \cat A is combinatorial.
+We show now that these model structures are Quillen equivalent.

-\begin{theorem} Let \cat A be a simplicial combinatorial model category with all objects cofibrant.
-Then the pair of identity functors induces the Quillen equivalence of the homotopy and the fibrant-projective model structures. \end{theorem} \begin{proof} Consider the pair of adjoint functors
+\begin{theorem} Let \cat A be a simplicial combinatorial model category.
+Then the pair of identity functors induces a Quillen equivalence of the homotopy and the bifibrant-projective model structures. \end{theorem} \begin{proof} Consider the pair of adjoint functors

 where the left adjoint is pointing from left to right.